 Keeping a pinch between your cheek and gum all day is worse than keeping an all-day sucker.
 The tobacco contains almost as much sugar as the candy but delivers harmful chemicals as an added bonus.
 The dangers are two-fold: the tobacco erodes the teeth and also causes the gums to pull away from teeth.

 Precancerous Mouth Lesion Screening in Maple Grove: Mouth Lesions are painful sores that could eventually become cancer.
 If smokeless tobacco use is stopped, the lesions often disappear within a year for Maple Grove family dentistry patients.

 Oral Cancer in Maple Grove: Smokeless tobacco use in Maple Grove increases the risk for several types of life-threatening cancers including those of the mouth, gums, lips, tongue, and throat.

 Oral cancers can be as deadly as lung cancer and usually require surgery.
 If the Maple Grove patient is fortunate and the cancer is successfully removed with surgery, the collateral damage to the face, neck, or jaw is not pretty.

 These are the main dental risks of smokeless tobacco.
 I should also mention two other biggies: addiction and heart disease, though those are topics for another day.

 At Arbor Lakes Dental in Maple Grove, we perform oral cancer screenings and mouth lesions examinations.
 To schedule an appointment, call (763)494-4443.

-If want to quit using smokeless tobacco products, we recommend that you consult Dr. Sledd at Arbor Lakes Dental, your Maple Grove primary care doctor, or your Maple Grove pharmacist.
+If want to quit using smokeless tobacco products, we recommend that you consult Dr. Bach at Arbor Lakes Dental, your Maple Grove primary care doctor, or your Maple Grove pharmacist.